Who do I contact for general information, to get answers to my questions, or provide feedback about happenings in Lake Village Townes?

 What specific committees regulate the majority of homeowner concerns?

-The Woodlake Architectural Review Committee (ARC) and the Lake Village Landscape Committee consist of neighbors of Lake Village and Woodlake.
-Each committee reports to its respective governing Boards of Directors.
+The Lake Village Townes Architectural Review Committee (ARC) and the Lake Village Grounds Committee are composed of volunteer residents of the Lake Village Townes community.
+Both committees report to the Board of Directors.

 What areas of my home are the maintenance responsibility of the LVT HOA?

-All exterior unit spaces and surfaces are maintained by the Lake Village Townes Association.
-The LVT HOA covers all yards, all facades (front, side and back), and roofs, but exclude glass, screens, and owner additions (see the Exterior Maintenance Policy under Documents and Forms at this website for more specifics).
-The "front" of all units refers to the areas that include the main entryway and front door, garage with driveway, and side-facing and/or street-facing facades.
-The rear yard of your property includes lawn plus the deck, porch, or patio.
-The "back" facade is accessed through deck, porch, or patio doors.
-Changes to the street-visible areas in the way of inclusions or exclusions of plantings, construction, and/or decoration are subject to application to and approval by the LVT HOA Board.
+All exterior unit surfaces and spaces (with the exception of backyard plantings) are maintained by the Lake Village Townes Homeowner Association.
+The LVT HOA maintains all yards, facades (front, side and back), and roofs, but does not maintain glass, screens, or owner additions, such as decks and screened porches (see the Exterior Maintenance Policy under Documents and Forms at this website for more specifics).
+The front of each unit refers to the areas that include the main entryway and front door, garage with driveway, and side- or street-facing facade.
+The back or rear yard of each unit includes the lawn plus any deck, porch, or patio.
+The back of each unit begins at the back corner of the unit and extends away from that point to a distance of~ 15 feet beyond the back wall of the building (not from any deck, screened porch, or other add-on structure).
+The back facade is accessed through deck, porch, or patio doors.
+For any change to the exterior of your unit – including construction, replacement, and items or decorations attached to the structure – an ARC request must be submitted and approved by the Lake Village Townes Architectural Review Committee.
+When in doubt, submit an ARC request.

 Who can I contact about repairs needed to my home?

-You can contact the Lake Village Townes at Woodlake Community Manager at the address listed above.
+You can contact the Lake Village Townes Community Manager at the address listed above.

-What is the process I should follow for architectural changes, for example, to add a deck or awning?
+What is the process for architectural changes, for example, to add a deck or awning?

-For architectural changes, download the Lake Village Architectural Review Request Form from this website.
-Fill out the form as directed and submit the copies, the appropriate site plans, construction plans, and any other supporting information to the Lake Village Townes at Woodlake Community Manager at the address listed above.
-The Lake Village Townes (LVT) HOA Board will review the request.
-You will be notified of the LVT HOA Board decision by the Community Manager.
+For architectural changes, download the Lake Village Townes Architectural Review Request Form from this website.
+Fill out the form as directed and submit the copies, the appropriate site plans, construction plans, and any other supporting information to the Lake Village Townes community manager at the address listed above.
+The Lake Village Townes ARC will review the request.
+You will be notified of the decision by the community manager.

-Download the Lake Village Architectural Review Request form as described above and submit the copies, along with a site plan showing the changes, to the Lake Village Townes at Woodlake Community Manager at the address listed above.
+Download the Lake Village Architectural Review Request form as described above and submit the copies, along with a site plan showing the changes, to the Lake Village Townes Community Manager at the address listed above.
 The site plan should be a drawing on the surveyor's plat.
-This drawing must show the exact location and species of any proposed new plantings as well as any proposed removals.
+This drawing must show the exact location and species of any proposed additions or removals.
 A larger scale drawing may be included if needed to fully describe the changes.
-The request will be reviewed by the Lake Village Townes Board of Directors, which will contact you with its decision.
+The request will be reviewed by the Lake Village Townes ARC; you will be notified of the decision by the community manager.
 Owners wanting to plant any vegetation in street-visible areas must officially request and obtain the prior written approval of the LVT HOA Board.
 To confirm the appropriateness of proposed rear yard plantings, homeowners are encouraged to consult a professional to avoid possible future building damage or other issues.

 Can I appeal a decision?

-In the event a homeowner is not satisfied with a decision reached by the Woodlake ARC, the homeowner may appeal the decision to the Woodlake Board of Directors by requesting an appeal in writing to the Chair of the Woodlake ARC.
-The homeowner may appeal a decision of the LVT HOA Board by requesting an appeal in writing to the Lake Village Townes at Woodlake Community Manager at the address listed above.
+In the event a homeowner is not satisfied with a decision reached by the Lake Village Townes ARC, the homeowner may appeal the decision to the Lake Village Board of Directors by requesting an appeal in writing to the community manager.

 If I want to prune my own shrubbery, do I submit a request?